gem/oq-engine/doc/getting-started/installation-instructions/slurm.md

 SLURM job with the command `scancel JOBID` (JOBID is listed by the command `$ squeue -u $USER`).
-If you are stuck in situation 3 for a long time it can be better to kill the jobs (both openquake and SLURM) and then relaunch the calculations, this time asking for less nodes.
+If you are stuck in situation 3 for a long time it can be better to kill the jobs (both openquake and SLURM) and then relaunch the calculations, this time asking for fewer nodes.

 ## Running out of quota

-Right now the engine store all of its files (intermediate results and `calc_XXX.hdf5` files) under the `$HOME/oqdata` directory.
-It is therefore easy to run out of the quota for large calculations.
-Fortunaly there is an environment variable `$OQ_DATADIR` that can be configured to point to some other target, like a directory on a large shared disk.
-Such directory must be accessible in read/write mode from all workers in the clusters.
-Another option is to set a `shared_dir` in the `openquake.cfg` file and then the engine will store its data under the path `shared_dir/$HOME/oqdata`.
-This option is preferable since it will work transparently for all users but only the sysadmin can set it.
+The engine will store the calculation files in `shared_dir` and some auxiliary files in `custom_dir`; both directories and mandatory and must be specified in the configuration file.
+The `shared_dir` is meant to point to the work area of the cluster and the `custom_tmp` to the scratch area of the cluster.

+Classical calculations will generate an .hdf5 file for each task spawned, so each calculation can spawn thousands of files.
+We suggest to periodically purge the scratch directories for old calculations, which will have the form `scratch_dir/calc_XXX`.

 ## Installing on HPC